COVID-19: 4 options to consider if you need emergency cash

 2. Retirement account coronavirus-related distribution* (CRD)

-The Coronavirus Aid, Relief, and Economic Security Act, commonly known as the CARES Act, allows employers to offer a new distribution (when you take money out of an account) that waives the 10% early withdrawal penalty if eligible for COVID-19-relief, as described above.
-This applies to traditional IRAs and retirement plans if your plan allows for this type of withdrawal.
+The Coronavirus Aid, Relief, and Economic Security Act, commonly known as the CARES Act, allows employees to take a distribution (when you take money out of an account) that waives the 10% early withdrawal penalty if eligible for COVID-19-relief, as described above.
+This applies to traditional IRAs and retirement plans.

 The maximum you can withdraw collectively from your accounts is $100,000.